 What’s the best way to store these muffins??

-If you’re a single guy like me that’s not going to eat 12 muffins in a week and you’re not sharing them with the neighbors you’ll need to come up with a game plan.
+If you’re a single guy like me that’s not going to eat 12 muffins in a week.
+Or sharing them with the neighbors you’ll need to come up with a game plan.

-Storing the muffins in a airtight container in the fridge will give you a shelf life of 5-7 days but you can also wrap them in parchment paper and then store in an airtight container for up to 8 weeks without freezer burn setting in.
+Storing the muffins in a airtight container in the fridge will give you a shelf life of 5-7 days.
+You can also wrap them in parchment paper.
+Then store in an airtight container for up to 8 weeks without freezer burn setting in.
 I tend to keep half of the muffin fresh and freeze the rest of them wrapping the muffins in pairs.
-You can pull the muffins out of the freezer and thaw them in the fridge or you can microwave the muffins for about a minute still wrapped in parchment paper to thaw them quickly.
+You can pull the muffins out of the freezer and thaw them in the fridge.
+Or you can microwave the muffins for about a minute still wrapped in parchment paper to thaw them quickly.

-If your packing these Togo you can always grab a pack of frozen muffins and let them thaw at room temp at your desk or in your bag.
+If your packing these Togo you can always grab a pack of frozen muffins.
+Let them thaw at room temp at your desk or in your bag.
 By mid day the muffins should be good to go.